+170.185.
+Take steps to protect and promote the freedom of expression and association of all peaceful defenders of human rights in the country (Norway);

 170.186.
-Take steps to protect and promote the freedom of expression and association of all peaceful defenders of human rights in the country (Norway);
+Ensure that all living in Cuba can fully enjoy their rights to freedom of expression, association and peaceful assembly (Poland);

 170.187.
-Ensure that all living in Cuba can fully enjoy their rights to freedom of expression, association and peaceful assembly (Poland);
+Release Alan Gross and imprisoned journalists such as Jose Antonio Torres immediately (United States of America);

 170.188.
-Release Alan Gross and imprisoned journalists such as Jose Antonio Torres immediately (United States of America);
+Discontinue the limitations on civil society activities, including the short-term detention of political activists (Australia);

 170.189.
-Discontinue the limitations on civil society activities, including the short-term detention of political activists (Australia);
+Refrain from the harassment, intimidation and arbitrary detention of human rights activities (Germany);

 170.190.
-Refrain from the harassment, intimidation and arbitrary detention of human rights activities (Germany);
+Halt short-term detentions, harassments and other repressive measures against human rights defenders and journalists and implement legal safeguards to ensure their protection against abuse of provisions for criminal prosecution (Hungary);

 170.191.
-Halt short-term detentions, harassments and other repressive measures against human rights defenders and journalists and implement legal safeguards to ensure their protection against abuse of provisions for criminal prosecution (Hungary);
+Take necessary measures to guarantee the rights to peaceful assembly and association in conformity with the law and the international standards (Switzerland);

 170.192.
-Take necessary measures to guarantee the rights to peaceful assembly and association in conformity with the law and the international standards (Switzerland);
+Reduce government influence and control over the internet as part of a broader commitment to freedom of expression (Australia)

 170.193.
-Reduce government influence and control over the internet as part of a broader commitment to freedom of expression (Australia)
+Put an end to online censorship (Germany);

 170.194.
-Put an end to online censorship (Germany);
+Take steps to ensure the establishment of an unrestricted access to the internet for all, including by making use of the existing underwater high speed broadband cable (Germany);

 170.195.
-Take steps to ensure the establishment of an unrestricted access to the internet for all, including by making use of the existing underwater high speed broadband cable (Germany);
+Continue to develop policies aimed at improving information infrastructure for the benefit of Cuban society (Philippines);

 170.196.
-Continue to develop policies aimed at improving information infrastructure for the benefit of Cuban society (Philippines);
+Make the Internet widely available and accessible to the general public, given the recent technological arrangements with country's partners, in recognition of the Internet as a major driving force in accelerating development in its various forms and as an important tool for exercising human rights, in particular with regards to the right to freedom of expression as well as freedom of information (Slovakia);

 170.197.
-Make the Internet widely available and accessible to the general public, given the recent technological arrangements with country's partners (Slovakia);
+Enhance the quality and access to information and communication technologies (Sri Lanka);

 170.198.
-Enhance the quality and access to information and communication technologies (Sri Lanka);
+Improve access to the Internet (Japan);

 170.199.
-Improve access to the Internet (Japan);
+Consolidate access to information and culture for all people (Tajikistan);

 170.200.
-Consolidate access to information and culture for all people (Tajikistan);
+Increase the quality in the social use and access to information and communication technologies (Turkmenistan);

 170.201.
-Increase the quality in the social use and access to information and communication technologies (Turkmenistan);
+Continue the expansion of broad band connectivity to Internet and confront the limitations imposed by the blockade (Venezuela (Bolivarian Republic of));

 170.202.
-Continue the expansion of broad band connectivity to Internet and confront the limitations imposed by the blockade (Venezuela (Bolivarian republic of));
+Develop policies to improve information infrastructure for the benefit of the Cuban society (Pakistan);

 170.203.
-Develop policies to improve information infrastructure for the benefit of the Cuban society (Pakistan);
+Continue increasing the quality in the social use and access to information and communication technologies (Malaysia);

 170.204.
-Continue increasing the quality in the social use and access to information and communication technologies (Malaysia);
+Continue to use the information and social media to promote the culture of human rights and, in particular, the rights of the child (Saudi Arabia);

 170.205.
-Continue to use the information and social media to promote the culture of human rights and, in particular, the rights of the child (Saudi Arabia);
+Further strengthen protection to ensure the non-dismissal of workers diagnosed with HIV/AIDS (Kazakhstan);

 170.206.
-Further strengthen protection to ensure the non-dismissal of workers diagnosed with HIV/AIDS (Kazakhstan);
+Continue to promote economic and social development (United Arab Emirates);

 170.207.
-Continue to promote economic and social development (United Arab Emirates);
+Continue its measures in favour of economic, social and cultural rights (Senegal);

 170.208.
-Continue its measures in favour of economic, social and cultural rights (Senegal);
+Pursue the strengthening of its economic and social development (Somalia);

 170.209.
-Pursue the strengthening of its economic and social development (Somalia);
+Continue to promote its poor people socio-economic policies for the improvement of its people (Zimbabwe);

 170.210.
-Continue to promote its poor people socio-economic policies for the improvement of its people (Zimbabwe);
+Continue to implement the current projects and socio-economic development programs (Belarus); Continue implementing current socio-economic development projects and programmes for the promotion and protection of all human rights (Somalia);

 170.211.
-Continue to implement the current projects and socio-economic development programs (Belarus); Continue implementing current socio-economic development projects and programmes for the promotion and protection of all human rights (Somalia);
+Continue the practice of implementing the programmes aimed at further advancing the improved social welfare of the population, in particular the vulnerable ones (Cambodia);

 170.212.
-Continue the practice of implementing the programmes aimed at further advancing the improved social welfare of the population, in particular the vulnerable ones (Cambodia);

-170.213.
 Pursue all efforts to preserve the progress in culture, education, health and fight against social inequality (Egypt);